 U.S. EPA funded a cooperative agreement with Texas A&M University to develop an online rainfall erosivity calculator.
 Dischargers can access the calculator from the U.S. EPA’s website.
 Use of the calculator allows the discharger to determine potential eligibility for the rainfall erosivity waiver.
 It may also be useful in determining the time periods during which construction activity could be waived from General Permit coverage.

-L. Obtaining and Modifying General Permit Coverage
+I.L.
+Obtaining and Modifying General Permit Coverage

 This General Permit states the Legally Responsible Person (LRP) or a person legally authorized to sign and certify on behalf of the LRP is responsible for obtaining General Permit coverage.
 The LRP must electronically submit Permit Registration Documents prior to commencement of construction activities in the Stormwater Multiple Application Report Tracking System (SMARTS).
 Permit Registration Documents consist of:

-A Notice of Intent,
+A Notice of Intent;

-A Risk Assessment,
+A Risk Assessment;

-Post-Construction Calculations (when applicable),
+Post-Construction Calculations (when applicable);

-A Site Map,
+A Site Map;

-A SWPPP, and
+A SWPPP; and,

 The application fee.

-A WDID number (WDID) will automatically be emailed to the LRP once these components have been submitted and are deemed complete.
+A Waste Discharge Identification number (WDID) will automatically be emailed to the LRP once these components have been submitted and are deemed complete.
 Failure to obtain coverage under this General Permit for stormwater discharges to waters of the United States is a violation of the Clean Water Act and the California Water Code.

 The LRP is typically the person who possesses the title of the land, easement, or leasehold interest of the estate upon which the construction activities will occur for the regulated site.
 The LRP for linear underground and overhead projects is typically the person authorized to make management decisions of the utility company, municipality, or other public or private company or agency that owns or operates the linear underground and overhead project.

-The Duly Authorized Representative (DAR) is a person who has legal authority to sign, certify, and electronically submit Permit Registration Documents and Notices of Termination on behalf of the Legally Responsible Person.
+The Duly Authorized Representative is a person who has legal authority to sign, certify, and electronically submit Permit Registration Documents and Notices of Termination on behalf of the Legally Responsible Person.

 It is expected that as the stormwater program develops, the Regional Water Boards may issue general or individual permits containing more specific provisions.
 If this occurs, this General Permit no longer regulates those dischargers obtaining coverage under those general or individual permits.